ABHISHEKVISHWAKARMA80/Diabetes-Classification-Machine-Learning-in-Health-/README.md

 # prerequisite
 1. install jupyter notebook (or you can use any other python platform also)
-2. install numpy, pandas & matplotlib.
+2. install numpy, pandas & matplotlib on it.

 # Description of repository:
 1. Diabetes_XTrain.csv, Diabetes_YTrain.csv & Diabetes_Xtest.csv are given data set.